21 cubes. Each one holds 21,000,000. Hand-signed by Anik Malcolm, laser-engraved on solid purpleheart. Released for Bitcoin 2026.

 Anik came to me with the math already worked — 276³ − 6×64² = 21,000,000, the cube in his head.
 My job was the material.

+This first edition was sourced from a specialty lumber supplier; future editions will ship from the mill itself.
 The mill, the energy stack, the ASIC fleet — still being assembled.
 This is the first physical artifact out of the project.
 This one, you can hold.

 Paid in sats.
 Shipped worldwide.
 The edition doesn't reopen.